azyklus/azyklus/README.md

 My name is Malachi, although I prefer to be called Yarot.

-I deleted my old GitHub account in 2019, so I cannot offer it as proof of anything I've contributed to in the past.

 Most of my projects on here will probably be archived eventually, for one reason or another, but most of it is here for self-improvement so feel free to critique it as you see fit.
 I will likely be better for it.